Best Foundation for Oily Skin (2026 Guide)

 • Coverage: Light-to-medium

-• Why oily skin loves it: Micro-powders help absorb oil while glycerin keeps it from going cakey.
+• Why oily skin loves it: Oil-absorbing powders help manage shine, while added hydration helps it wear comfortably instead of looking cakey.

-• Best for: Daily wear, teens/twenties, budget-friendly routines.
+• Best for: Everyday wear, beginners, and budget-friendly routines.

 3) Too Faced Born This Way Matte (24-Hour)